IN THIS ARTICLE

 Many industry giants tend to collect data from their audiences.
 This data is collected in raw form, which often is not in a format that can benefit the business.
-This is when data analytics become important.
+This is when data analytics becomes important.
 A professional data analysis team gives meaning to the data collected.

 What is data analytics?
 The term data analytics refers to collecting and transforming raw data into valuable insights that help make actionable business decisions.
 The simplest data analytics definition is that it is the entire process that starts from extracting, organizing, analyzing, and ends with transforming the data from numbers to coherent information.
 When a data analyst performs the whole process, they then give suggestions to the company regarding what it should do next.

 Data analytics involves interpreting large amounts of data, also called “big data,” and smaller data like company records.

 The role of data analytics somehow relates to business intelligence (BI), but with an exception.
 Where BI focuses on analyzing historical data, data analytics helps predict the future of a business.